-This is the former location of the Triangle Social Club (Triangle Civic Improvement Association).
+This is the former Triangle Social Club (Triangle Civic Improvement Association).

-It is situated at 208 Sullivan Street in Manhattan, New York.
+It is located at 208 Sullivan Street in Manhattan, New York.

 In the past, this club was the main hangout spot for the Greenwich Village Crew, which was a part of the Genovese crime family.

 The crew, which was formed by mob boss Vito Genovese, was named as such because it mostly operated in the Greenwich Village neighborhood of Manhattan.

 This cafe on Sullivan Street served as the headquarters for Genovese capo Vincent "The Chin" Gigante (pictured above).

 Gigante was appointed as the new caporegime of the crew during the 1960s.